Empress Dowager Ci'an: Family background

 Xiaozhenxian was a descendant of Eidu (1562–1621), one of the top five generals who served under Nurhaci (the founder of the Qing dynasty), through Eidu's third son, Celge (車爾格; d.
 1647).

-The future empress' great-grandfather, Fukejing'a (福克精阿), served as a management official in Xining and held the title of a baron.
+The future empress's great-grandfather, Fukejing'a (福克精阿), served as a management official in Xining and held the title of a baron.
 Her grandfather, Cebutan (策布坦; d.
 1794), served as a second-rank commander in Shanxi Province and also held the title of a baron.
 Her father, Muyang'a (d. before 1852), served as an official in Guangxi Province and held the title of a third class cheng'en duke.
 Muyang'a's primary consort was the granddaughter of Qingheng (慶恆; d.
 1779), a great-grandson of Nurhaci, but it was Lady Jiang (姜氏), a concubine of Muyang'a, who was Xiaozhenxian's birth mother.
 Her brother, Guangke (廣科; d.
 1880), served as a general in Hangzhou.
 Her aunt married Duanhua (Prince Zheng), a prominent noble and close adviser of the Xianfeng Emperor.